What To Wear During Labor and Delivery - Baby Chick

 4. Kindred Bravely Labor and Delivery Gown

-7. Frida Mom Delivery and Nursing Gown
+5. Frida Mom Delivery and Nursing Gown

 A pregnant woman wears a dark gray labor and delivery gown with buttons, standing with one hand on her belly.
 In the background, packaging features an illustration of a person holding a newborn alongside the text frida mom.

 Several of my birth doula clients wear this labor and delivery gown, and it’s very soft.
-The snaps are exactly like what you’d find on a traditional hospital gown.
+The snaps are exactly like those on a traditional hospital gown.
 This makes it seamless for the staff to administer an epidural and for you to do skin-to-skin with baby as soon as they’re born.
 Another plus of this labor gown style is that the nurses are familiar with it and won’t be confused or freaked out by your choice.
 The snaps are discreet, and the dark gray color and jersey fabric will hide any stains and make it look like you’re wearing a cozy nightgown.
 And pockets for the win!

-8. Etsy Hospital Gowns for Labor
+6. Etsy Hospital Gowns for Labor

 A pregnant woman wearing a pink floral hospital gown from Etsy while sitting on a bed

-Option Three: Birthing Skirts
+Birthing Skirts

 If you feel like a labor and delivery gown is too much and will be a hassle, you could also wear a skirt.
 Most women who prefer wearing birthing skirts with tops or sports bras want an unmedicated birth.
-However, all women can have this as an option!
-If you plan to get an epidural, I recommend wearing a shirt or bra that opens in the back.
-Here are some skirts that are perfect for labor and giving birth:
+However, all women can choose this option!

 1. Fold-Over Stretch Midi Short Skirt

 This basic skirt is made of soft rayon knit and comes in various solid colors, including black, navy blue, burgundy, and purple.
-I also love that it has a folding waistband and a midi silhouette, so nothing will show when you change into different positions.
+I also love that it has a folding waistband and a midi silhouette, so nothing will show when you move into different positions.
 It’s an excellent option that allows for ease of access and comfort.

 2. Lock and Love Skirt